-The most visited market in Barcelona, La Boqueria was the first one to open and has become one of the city’s milestones.
-Not just regarded as a regular market, but more like a social and gastronomical experience, there is a lot more going on, and you can find every possible option to eat and drink.
+La Boqueria was the first market to open in Barcelona.
+It has become one of the city’s milestones.
+Not just regarded as a regular market, but more like a social and gastronomical experience.
+Here you can find every possible option to eat and drink.

 Sightseeing Areas in Barcelona

-Barcelona has a some areas of great interest that can’t be considered neither monuments nor neighborhoods, but more like places that concentrate many attractions and touristic spots altogether, mixed with shopping areas, nightlife and plenty of activities.
+On the other hand, Barcelona has a some areas of great interest that can’t be considered neither monuments nor neighborhoods.
+These areas concentrate many attractions and touristic spots altogether, mixed with shopping areas, nightlife and plenty of activities.

-Is he most famous street in Barcelona and one of the most common meeting places.
-Considered the epicenter of Barcelona, it streches along many important spots you’ll also want to get acquainted with, for instance La Boqueria, Barcelona’s most fashionable and iconic street market, the famous Liceu Theater, and the Plaça Reial.
+Is the most famous street in Barcelona and one of the most common meeting places.
+It streches along many important spots you’ll also want to get acquainted with, for instance La Boqueria, Barcelona’s most fashionable and iconic street market, the famous Liceu Theater, and the Plaça Reial.

 The Olympic Port is one of the most exciting leisure and touristic spots throughout the city, with a wide offering of shops, clubs and restaurants.
 The gateway to the new Barcelona is marked by the image of the almost identical buildings of Arts Hotel and Mapfre Tower.

 Montjuic is a prominent hill overlooking the Barcelona harbour, that for ages played a strategic part in the defense of the city.
-Nowadays the area is a touristic magnet for Barcelona and there are so many things to do in Montjuic you just can’t miss on your trip to Barcelona!
+Nowadays, the area is a touristic magnet for Barcelona.
+This area features lots of attractions and places of interest.
+Don’t miss the funicular to the Montjuic Castle.

-This is the best place in the city for spectacular views of Barcelona from top to bottom.
+This is the best place in the city for spectacular views of Barcelona.
 Tibidabo is a peak of the Collserola mountain range that surrounds Barcelona.
 Standing at 512 meters, it’s the highest point of Barcelona and home of the most antique amusement park operating in Spain.

-Here you’ll find all the main facilities that were used for the 1992 Summer Olympics and much more, starting with the Olympic Stadium, that was constructed in 1929 as Barcelona was bidding to host the 1936 Games that were finally awarded to Berlin.
-It was subject of severe renovations in 1989 just in time to host the 1992 Olympics, the event that finally put Barcelona on the world map.
+Here you’ll find all the main facilities that were used for the 1992 Summer Olympics, like the Olympic Stadium.
+Constructed in 1929, it was subject of severe renovations in 1989 just in time to host the 1992 Olympics, the event that finally put Barcelona on the world map.

-Plaza España is one of the most important squares in town, gateway to the Magic Fountain of Montjuic, one of the newest shopping centers in Barcelona and a major transport hub.
+Plaza España is one of the most important squares in town.
+This area is gateway to the Magic Fountain of Montjuic, one of the newest shopping centers in Barcelona and a major transport hub.
 It’s one of the biggest touristic places of the city, hosting many attractions and places of interest.

-The Barcelona Universal Forum of Cultures was the first of its kind to be celebrated in the world, advocating for causes such as peace, human rights and sustainable projects.
+Last but not least, we find the Barcelona Forum.
+The Barcelona Universal Forum of Cultures was an event that advocated for causes such as peace, human rights and sustainable projects.
 After the 1992 Olympic Games, it was the most ambitious undertaking to take place in Barcelona.
-Nowadays it’s a huge multipurpose area in Barcelona with open spaces and squares, marina, museums, skyscrapers and parks.
+Nowadays, it’s a huge multipurpose area in Barcelona with open spaces and squares, marina, museums, skyscrapers and parks.

 Comentarios y recomendaciones